MontiCore/montithings/applications/sensor-actuator-access/README.md

 The components have no real functionality for easier comprehensibility of this example but just forward the data provided on their incoming port to their outgoing port.
-Accordingly, running this example will result in the `Sink` component printing numbers in steps of 2:
+Accordingly, running this example will result in both of the actuators printing numbers the following with increasing numbers and different UUIDs:
 ```
-Sink: 2
-Sink: 4
-Sink: 6
-Sink: 8
-Sink: 10
-Sink: 12
-Sink: 14
+{
+    "value0": {
+        "payload": {
+            "nullopt": false,
+            "data": 1
+        },
+        "uuid": "30123a46-2352-4927-a3a8-c9d7d509b3d4"
+    }
+}

 ```